Certified Scrum Professional - ScrumMaster™

 SparkPlug Agility's CSP-SM course is built to provide you with the tools, techniques, and skills necessary to help you grow personally and professionally, and bring a whole new set of techniques back to your organizations.

 We are proud to be the first organization in North America approved to offer this course in classroom format!
-For the remainder of 2020, we have redesigned this course to be offered online, with the same interactivity and learning experience you have come to expect from Chris.
-We hope to be back in the classroom for 2021!
+For at least the remainder of 2020, we have redesigned this course to be offered online, with the same interactivity and learning experience you have come to expect from Chris.
+We hope to be back in the classroom soon!

 Click the links below to register

 This three-day course is a highly interactive, learner-focused experience, with students sharing with and learning from one another across settings and activities.
 Exercises range from self-reflection and exploration to class-wide simulations designed to create experiences that "stick" and create stronger, more skilled, and empowered Scrum Masters.

 This course meets all of the learning objectives set by the Path to CSP Educator team with Scrum Alliance, and is the final step to achieving your CSP-SM designation!

 Three days of instruction - An additional day of instruction and interaction lets you get much deeper into topics and really fill your toolbox.
 We have more interaction not only with other students but also a more personalized interaction with Chris Li, who is one of the world's premier instructors of the Path-to-CSP level Scrum Master courses.
 Our CSP-SM course roster size is limited, ensuring that everyone has an opportunity to get individualized support and feedback.